LCC-CIT/CS295N-CourseMaterials/Labs/Lab01/Lab01-DefaultMvcSite.md

 1. Create a private repository on [GitHub](https://github.com/).
 Use your real name in the name of the repository.
 For example: "BrianBird_CS295N_Labs".

    - Add a [.gitignore file](https://www.toptal.com/developers/gitignore/api/aspnetcore) for ASP.NET Core projects and commit it to the main branch.
-     <u>Important</u>: commit the gitignore file before you commint any other code!
+     <u>Important</u>: commit the gitignore file before you commit any other code!
    - Make a branch named lab1, which is derived form the main and put your web project into it.

    - Invite your lab partners and your instructor to be collaborators on the repository.